zizitizi/my-devops-Roadmap/kubernetes/S21k8src.md

 cp /etc/kubernetes/admin.conf ./conf

+if we have this file in our laptop and can ping master then you can use kubectl from your laptop no need to login to master.

 if kubectl did not work correctly it means cluster is not ruuning and api server is down. if it works we can get system pods and its describes.